Regards! I am Jonatan Enes, a Computer Engineer obsessed with system's performance, frugality and ecologism.

 University of A Coruña

-I have done my PhD in Big Data in the University of A Coruña (UDC).
-My research focused on resource (CPU, memory, disk, network and energy) analysis on Big Data infrastructures and applications, specially using containers as the infrastructure virtualization technology.
+Finally, I returned to Coruña where I got my PhD, which focused on resource (CPU, memory, disk, network and energy) analysis on Big Data infrastructure and applications, as well as the serverless paradigm for resource management, all of this using containers as the infrastructure virtualization technology.

 2015 - 2016